How to grow Thalictrum

 Thalictrum emerging in Spring

 Thalictrum look lovely as the leaves and flowers emerge in the spring.
 Bright, lime green foliage and buds appear.
 Thalictrum has a long season of interest.
-From when it emerges in the spring, following by a long season of flowers, attractive seed heads and then lovely autumn colour.
+From when it emerges in the spring, followed by a long season of flowers, attractive seed heads and then lovely autumn colour.

 Thalictrum emerging in the Spring